Why carry an IDP while driving in Bangladesh?

 - Take Panti Bazar Rd to your destination.

-All you need to do is upload the necessary requirements needed and wait for the IDA team to process your application.
-You will be emailed regarding the update of your application for an International Driver’s Permit in Bangladesh within 2 hours.
+You do not need to take a test for you to apply for an International Driving Permit in Bangladesh.
+All you need to do is upload the necessary requirements needed and wait for the IDA team to process your application form.
+You will be emailed regarding the update of your application form for an International Driving Permit in Bangladesh within 2 hours.

 - From Shah Amanat International Airport located in Chattogram, a city in Bangladesh, a 4-hour drive is needed to reach Cox’s Bazar via the N1 route.